firesurfer/rclcs/README.md

 # rclcs

+__WARNING__ : The rcl api and the generated message types did change recently and I couldn't adapt yet.
+You will be able to compile everything but you will run into segfaults while execution!
+These are usually some easy fixes by adapting the methods called in the rcl.

 A C# wrapper for [ROS2](https://github.com/ros2).
 It is designed to provide an interface similar to the rclcpp.
 The idea behind the wrapper is to reproduce the ros message as a C# struct with the same memory layout as their C counterparts.
 So the messages (structs) can directly be passed to the `rcl` without any conversions.
 For easier usage these structs are wrapped into classes so you don't have the inconvenience of memory handling.